General-Meow/learning-terraform/README.md

 - `terraform plan` - generates a (execution) plan on what will `terraform apply` will do
 - `terraform apply` - generates a plan on what changes will be made and will ask if you wish to run it
 - `terraform destroy` - destroys resources defined in the terraform file
+- `terraform get` - if the working directory uses external modules then, this will download and install them
+- `terraform fmt` - format your defined terraform configuration files
+- `terraform graph` - create a visual representation of the configuration files
+- `terraform import <OPTIONS> <ADDRESS> <ID>` - backwards engineer the current state of the provider and writes the terraform configuration for you
+- `terraform push` - when using terraform enterprise (Atlas), it will run the apply from a centralized remote server
+- `terraform refresh` - refresh remote state to find differences between the state file and the remote state
+- `terraform show` - display a human readable plan
+- `terraform remote` - configure remote storage state
+- `terraform state <COMMAND> <OPTIONS> <ARG>` - change the terraform state, allows for mv, rm, list, pull, push etc
+- `terraform taint` - taint a resource to be destroyed and recreated in the next apply
+- `terraform untaint`
+- `terraform validate` - validates your terraform config syntax

 #####Intro